Baby Biting While Breastfeeding

-- The occurrence of a toddler biting is mostly due to distraction while breastfeeding.
+- The occurrence of biting is primarily due to distraction while breastfeeding.

 Biting Me While Breastfeeding

 "Hey, mamas, I need some help.
 My 7-month-old LG just got her first two teeth a couple of weeks ago.
-She is biting me multiple times at every feed almost always drawing blood.
-I've been searching all over the internet looking for the answer that will help me show her that it's not on.
+She bit me multiple times at every feed, almost always drawing blood.
+I've been searching all over the internet, looking for the answer that will help me show her that it's not on.

 I've tried saying 'no biting' in a stern voice (she thinks it's funny).
 I've tried putting her on the floor and waiting a few minutes (she bites again as soon as she's back on).
-I've tried completely ending the feed and waiting to make sure she is REALLY hungry (she goes crazy trying to get at my boob as soon as she sees it, sucks for a minute, stops and then bites again)
+I attempted to end the feed completely and waited to make sure she was REALLY hungry (she goes crazy trying to get at my boob as soon as she sees it, sucks for a minute, stops, and then bites again)